Detachment of a rigid flat punch from a viscoelastic material: Numerical results

 Having assessed that the loading history does not influence the pull-off stress $\widehat{\sigma}_{po}$, in Fig. \ref{FigKendall} we investigated the variation of $\widehat{\sigma}_{po}$ as a function of the normalized punch radius for four unloading rates $\widehat{r}=\left[ 0.1,1,10,100\right] $ (respectively black diamonds, green circles, red squares and pink triangles) and starting from a fully-relaxed substrate.
 For $\widehat{a}/\widehat{a} _{0}\ll1$ the cohesive limit is reached, where the pull-off stress is independent on both the loading rate and the punch radius and it approaches the theoretical value $\widehat{\sigma}_{po}=1$.
-For $\widehat{a}/\widehat {a}_{0}\gg1$ the curves follow the square root scaling imposed by LEFM, the pull-off stress increases with the unloading rate and the pull-off data remain bounded by the "slow" and "fast" limits dictated by the Kendall \cite{Kendall1971} solution (Eq. (\ref{slowlimit},\ref{fastlimit})), respectively blue-dashed and solid black lines.
+For $\widehat{a}/\widehat {a}_{0}\gg1$ the curves follow the square root scaling imposed by LEFM, the pull-off stress increases with the unloading rate and the pull-off data remain bounded by the "slow" and "fast" limits dictated by the Kendall \cite{Kendall1971} solution (Eq. (\ref{slowlimit},\ref{fastlimit})), respectively blue-dashed and solid black lines. {Notice that numerically we had to accomodate a small cohesive zone before we find the maximum force which sligthly reduced the peak force from the theoretical Kendall limit (see Fig. \ref{FigKendall}).}

-The variation of the pull-off stress as a function of the crack speed at pull-off $\widehat{V}_{c}=V_{c}\tau/h_{0}$ is shown in Fig. \ref{Figgeff}a, for three different punch radii $\widehat{a}/\widehat{a}_{0}=\left[ 0.36,2.02,35.84\right] $ (respectively blue, red and green curves) unloading either after a very slow loading phase (filled symbols) or after a very fast loading phase (empty symbols) and for $\Sigma_{0}=0.05$, $k=0.1$, $\widehat{\delta}_{load}=1$.
+The variation of the pull-off stress as a function of the crack speed at pull-off $\widehat{V}_{c}=V_{c}\tau/h_{0}$ is shown in Fig. \ref{Figgeff}a, for four different punch radii $\widehat{a}/\widehat{a}_{0}=\left[ 0.36,1.00,2.02,35.84\right] $ (respectively blue, purple, red and green curves) unloading either after a very slow loading phase (filled symbols, when unloading starts $E\simeq E_0$) or after a very fast loading phase (empty symbols, when unloading starts $E\simeq E_\infty$) and for $\Sigma_{0}=0.05$, $k=0.1$, $\widehat{\delta}_{load}=1$.
 As suggested in Fig. \ref{FigUnload3}, the pull-off stress is not affected by the loading history, moreover for small radii (blue curve) a change of $3$ orders of magnitude of the unloading rate resulted in a variation of the pull-off stress by only a $10\%,$ as we are near the cohesive strength limit.
 Notice that we did not find an appreciable dependence of the pull-off stress on $\widehat{\delta}_{load}$ (not shown).